gvwilson/sdxpy/en/src/binary/index.md

 [% inc file="bit_mask.py" %]

-Most C-inspired languages also provide [%g bit_shift "bit shifting" %] operators. that move bits left or right.
+Python also has [%g bit_shift "bit shifting" %] operators that move bits left or right.
 Shifting the bits `0110` left by one place produces `1100`, while shifting it right by one place produces `0011`.
 In Python,
 this is written `x << 1` or `x >> 1`.
 Just as shifting a decimal number left corresponds to multiplying by 10, shifting a binary number left is the same as multiplying it by 2.
 Similarly,